twlaub/tolDiff/README.md

 The results of the algorithm are saved in a list which is then processed to remove diffs due to numerical differences within specified tolerances.

+>python tolDiff.py -h to see inputs and options.

 No optimizations to the Hunt–McIlroy algorithm have been implemented and will not be as the intended use of the script does not require it.
 I built this script for a single purpose for a program I used to work on before retiring.
+In addition the usual gnu diff options are not implemented for the same reason.

 I do not intend to market this software.
 It is free to all users without any reservation on my part.
 The software does contain functions that I